ArtificialF9/se_project_spots/README.md

 **Responsive Design**

-The ability to do responsive design was done with the use of @media queries on various elements so everything transitions seemlesslessly betwwwen screen sizes.
+The ability to do responsive design was done with the useusing Gridbox and @media queries on various elements so everything transitions seemlessly betwwwen screen sizes.
 ![Media Query](image-2.png)

 ## Deployment